Mucyosoda/setup-and-mobile-version-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This project is a setup and mobile version, the first pair program.
+> This project is a setup and mobile version, the first pair program.( chuanqi Zhu and Mucyo)

 ![screenshot](./app_screenshot1.JPG)